 Another reason may be that you intentionally want to shorten the duration of the project, although your project is on track.

-- Schedule was unrealistic
+- An unrealistic schedule

 - You did not get the promised resources

-- Any unforeseen incidents occurred
+- An unforeseen incident occurred

 - Due to force majeure